Skip to content

 A REIT is a company that owns, operates, or finances income-producing real estate.
 Think of it as a mutual fund for buildings.
 Instead of buying a single apartment complex, you buy shares of a company that owns hundreds of properties.
 REITs trade on stock exchanges just like Apple or Amazon.
 You can buy and sell them anytime the market is open.

 By law, REITs must distribute at least 90% of their taxable income to shareholders as dividends.
 This is why REITs have higher yields than most stocks.
-You are literally receiving a share of the rent collected from tenants across the REIT’s entire property portfolio.
+You are receiving a share of the rent collected from tenants across the REIT’s entire property portfolio.

 Types of REITs